-Don't just shower.
-Create a relaxing and rejuvenating experience every time, with a new shower from The Home Depot.
-Whether you're doing a complete remodel, or just replacing the shower doors or shower pan, we have a variety of styles, finishes and options, designed to meet your needs and budget.
-Plus, choose the shower head, faucet, shelving, and accessories to really make it your own.
+Don't just shower; step into a spa experience every time with a new shower from The Home Depot.
+Whether you're doing a complete remodel, replacing framed shower doors, upgrading a shower caddie in a trending finish, or adding a handheld showerhead or shower enclosures – we have vast styles designed to meet your needs and budget.
+The options are endless to make it your own.

 How to Choose the Right Shower

-We can't emphasize enough how important it is to measure your shower opening correctly, before ordering a replacement.
-Measure the height, from the top of the shower to the bottom.
+Double-check your dimensions before ordering a replacement.
+Measure the height from the top of the shower to the bottom.
 Then, measure the depth and the width of the opening in a couple of places.
 Check out our showers buying guide for easy step-by-step instructions.

-Many homeowners choose a shower kit, simply because it comes with the shower pan or base, along with the walls and doors.
-If you plan to do-it-yourself, many shower kits make it easy for you with snap-together installation.
-Shower kits are available in several styles and designed to fit your existing space.
-Choose from rectangle-shaped, round, neo-angled or square.
-Depending on what you choose, the kit could be one large piece, or several pieces.
-If you choose the one-piece option, just make sure you can get it through the front door or up the stairs.
+Many homeowners prefer a shower kit simply because it comes with the shower pan or base and the walls and doors.
+If you plan to do it yourself, many shower kits make it easy with snap-together installation.
+Some include shower corner shelves for extra storage.
+Kits are available in several styles and are designed to fit your existing space.
+Choose from rectangle-shaped, round, neo-angled, or square.
+Depending on your choice, the kit could be one large piece or several pieces that may require a shower pan liner.
+If you choose the one-piece option, make sure you can get it through the front door or up the stairs.

-There are several things to consider, when it comes to shower doors.
+There are several things to consider when it comes to shower doors.
 Glass will be your biggest decision.
 What kind you get depends on your style and how much privacy you require.
-You can choose frosted glass or clear, or something with a pattern.
-Shower doors can be framed, frameless or semi-framed.
-Like the name suggests, framed shower doors are typically supported by a metal frame.
-Shower doors can swing in or out—and open on the left or right.
+You can choose frosted glass, clear glass, or something with a pattern.
+Shower doors can be framed and semi-framed; there are also frameless shower doors.
+As the name suggests, framed shower doors are typically supported by decorative metal available in different finishes.
+Shower doors can swing in or out and open on the left or right.
 You can also choose sliding doors or fixed shower doors.

-It's time to get started on that new shower project.
-Whether you're replacing the doors, adding a new shower pan or starting from scratch, we have what you need to transform your bathroom into a space that’s functional, yet relaxing.
+Now is an excellent time to get started on that new shower project.
+From replacing the doors, upgrading to a new filtered shower head, or adding shower shelves, we have what you need to transform your bathroom into a functional yet relaxing space.
+Not into DIY?
+No problem, have our trusted, local service providers do the shower door installation for you.
 We have a variety of affordable shower options to fit any space and any budget.
-Buy online and we'll ship it to your local The Home Depot store.
+Buy online, and we'll ship it to your local The Home Depot store.